-Etiquette Policy of the Sanford Health Psychol ed the Didactic and Intern Group Attendance and logy Internship Consortium.
-I agree to abide by the een provided with a copy of the document to keep in
+I acknowledge that I have received and reviewed the Didactic and Intern Group Attendance and Etiquette Policy of the Sanford Health-Psychology Internship Consortium.
+I agree to abide by the procedures outlined in this document.
+I have been provided with a copy of the document to keep in my files.

 Intern Signature

-Print Name

-Date